Related Topics and Services

 Special Education Records

-The District will maintain student record confidentiality in compliance with state laws.
+The district will maintain student record confidentiality in compliance with state laws.
 Written parent consent is required before personally identifiable information is disclosed to anyone other than official agencies providing educational services.

 Parents/Guardians have the right to review their student’s educational records during school business hours and can contact their school representative to do so.